Lilit900/sakila_lab_lilit_ajoyan/README.md

 - Create Python script to load Sakila SQLite database into DuckDB
 - Install dependencies: ipykernel, dlt[sql_database], dlt[parquet], pandas, dlt[duckdb], matplotlib
 - Convert SQLite → DuckDB and register tables
+- Connect to DuckDB in Jupyter Notebook and inspect database schema
+- Load all tables into Python and register them for SQL queries
 - Run SQL queries and analyze results in Jupyter
 - Build dashboard in Evidence